Birmingham Car Accident Attorney

 If you’ve been hurt in a car accident caused by someone else’s negligence, you could be owed significant compensation for the harm you’ve suffered and damage to your personal property.

-The personal injury claims process typically begins with your attorney sending a demand letter to the insurance company for the responsible party, seeking a fair settlement for your medical bills, lost wages, associated expenses, and other damages.
-If the insurance company refuses to offer you a fair settlement, your attorney may then advise filing a lawsuit to seek compensation through the court.
-While most injury claims for automobile accidents are settled long before they ever see a courtroom, you could be eligible to recover the following compensation if your case goes to trial:
+The personal injury claim process usually starts with your attorney sending a demand letter to the responsible party’s insurance company.
+The letter explains that you want a fair settlement for your medical bills, lost wages, associated expenses, and other damages.
+If the insurance company refuses to offer you a fair settlement, your attorney may file a lawsuit to seek compensation through the courts.
+While most injury claims for automobile accidents settle long before they ever see a courtroom, you could be eligible to recover the following compensation if your case goes to trial:

-- Economic damages: The tangible costs a victim is facing that can be calculated and proven.
-Common kinds of economic damages can include awards for lost wages, medical bills for personal injuries, future medical bills, and property damage.
+- Economic damages: The tangible costs a victim faces that you can calculate and prove.
+Common kinds of economic damages include awards for lost wages, medical bills for personal injuries, future medical bills, and property damage.

-- Noneconomic damages: These damages include, pain and suffering, disfigurement, and loss of consortium.
+- Noneconomic damages: These damages include your pain and suffering, disfigurement, and loss of consortium.

-Another type of damages that could also be awarded is punitive damages, but these awards are very rare and are limited only to cases in which defendants ‘consciously or deliberately engaged in oppression, fraud, wantonness, or malice.’
-Drunk driving accidents are one kind of car accident that could result in a punitive damage award.
+Another type of damages you could recover is punitive damages.
+These awards are infrequent, only applying when a defendant deliberately engages in oppression, fraud, wantonness, or malice.
+Drunk driving accidents are one kind of accident that could result in a punitive damage award.

-Jefferson County was the scene of 34,732 accidents, resulting in 7,592 injuries and 85 fatalities.
-Of these Jefferson County crashes, 22,130 were classified as intersection crashes and 12,602 were nonintersection-related.
+There were 34,732 accidents in Jefferson County that year, resulting in 7,592 injuries and 85 fatalities.
+Of these crashes, 22,130 were classified as intersection crashes, and 12,602 were nonintersection-related.

 Some other statistics from ALDOT include:

-- Almost 60 percent of fatalities in fatal crashes where seat belts were available for use were people who were not wearing seat belts
+- Almost 60 percent of those killed in fatal crashes where seatbelts were available were people who were not wearing seatbelts.

 What Are the Common Injuries Reported After Car Accidents?

-Car accidents have the potential to cause a wide variety of injuries.
-Some people may be completely unharmed, others may sustain minor injuries that heal relatively quickly, and there are also a significant number of people who can suffer completely devastating injuries that dramatically reshape their entire lives.
+Car accidents can cause a wide variety of injuries.
+Some people may be completely unharmed, while others may sustain minor injuries that heal relatively quickly.
+Sadly, many people suffer devastating injuries that dramatically reshape their entire lives.

-Examples of injuries people might sustain in car accidents include, but are not limited to:
+Examples of injuries people might sustain in car accidents include:

 - Neck injuries